fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 - 401: Login required

 ### POST "/v1/save\_rule\_settings"
 This route saves an agency's rule settings.
+Note that all the rules associated with the file type and error type must be sent together.
+Additionally, the order of them determines their significance.

 #### Body (JSON)
 ```